hellgate75/angular2-commander/README.md

 ## Contribute

 Commands are not provided.
-Please fork and create command side and server side commands.
+Please fork and create client side and server side commands.

 Concept: provide a server service to execute in remote the commands via REST service.